-Sara Ulla has extended experience in research and evaluation in academia and in the public administration.
-Currently she holds the position of Coordinator of studies at the Institute for the Elderly and Social Services (Imserso), where she coordinates research and evaluation activities and she is responsible for international relations.
+Sara Ulla has an extended experience in research and evaluation in academia and in the public administration.
+Currently she holds the position of Coordinator of Studies and Technical Support at the Institute for the Elderly and Social Services (IMSERSO), where she is coordinates research and evaluation activities of the Institute and its National Reference Centers and she is responsible for international relations.

-Previously she worked at the Cabinet of the Health Minister as Advisor for International Relations and Strategic Planning.
-She also held the position of Head of the Evaluation Division at the Ministry of Foreign Affairs, European Union and Cooperation, managing the strategic evaluations of the Spanish Cooperation for Development.
-Before she was Head of Unit in the National Agency of Public Policies Evaluation, being responsible for the design of a new strategic planning framework and codirecting an expert course in evaluation.
-And she was Associate Professor at the Universidad de Castilla-La Mancha, at the Psychology Department, being specialized in Health Psychology and Research Methods.
+Previously, she worked at the Cabinet of the Health Minister as Advisor for International Relations and Strategic Planning.
+She was also the Head of the Evaluation Division at the Ministry of Foreign Affairs, European Union and Cooperation, managing the strategic evaluations of the Spanish Cooperation for Development.
+She was Head of Unit in the National Agency of Public Policies Evaluation, being responsible for the design of a new strategic planning framework and codirecting specialized training in evaluation.
+She was Associate Professor at the UCLM, at the Psychology Department, being specialized in Health Psychology and Research Methods.
 She has participated in, directed and managed numerous evaluation and research works.

-She has been the representative of Spain at the Steering Committee of the European Observatory for Public Policies and Services (WHO); at the Evaluation network of the OECD Development Assistance Committee (EVALNET); at the Steering Committee of the OECD Multilateral Organizations Assessment Network (MOPAN); among others.
+She has been the representative of Spain in: the Steering Committee of the European Observatory for Public Policies and Services, WHO; the Evaluation network of the OECD Development Assistance Committee (EVALNET); in the Steering Committee and in the Technical Working Group of the OECD Multilateral Organizations Assessment Network (MOPAN); and in the network of Directors of Evaluation Services in International Cooperation for Development of the European Union (EU HES).

 She has PhD in Psychology and holds two Masters Degrees in Research Methods and in Applied Statistics.
 She is author or co-author of 4 books and she has written numerous papers in national and international research journals.